LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D1-EF+DB.md

 Use "dotnet ef [command] --help" for more information about a command.
 ```

-If are using .NET Core 1.X and you get a message like this:
+If you get a message like this:
-Could not execute because the specified command or file was not found, it is probably because the CLI tools for EF didn't get installed when you installed Visual Studio.
+"Could not execute because the specified command or file was not found", it is probably because the CLI tools for EF haven't been installed.
 You can install them by executing this command:

 `dotnet tool install --global dotnet-ef --version 3.1`